 The absolute best part of making soup is cooking up a huge batch, enough to feed an army, and having leftovers to feed you for days.
 You might not want to actually eat soup 3 meals a day for the next week, however, so freezing is a great alternative.

 In most of our kitchens, you’ll find a wide variety of shapes and sizes of Tupperware.
 Is this a suitable container for freezing soup?
+Can you freeze soup in Tupperware?
 Yes, absolutely!

 There are just a few handy tricks that you’ll want to practice to make sure your soups freeze safely and reheat perfectly.